amanocha/graphs_thp_management/README.md

 We use the Kronecker network generator from the [GAP Benchmark Suite](http://gap.cs.berkeley.edu/benchmark.html) and the real-world networks are from [SuiteSparse](https://sparse.tamu.edu/) and [SNAP](http://snap.stanford.edu/).

 All dataset files are available [here](https://decades.cs.princeton.edu/datasets/big/).
+They can be downloaded via `wget`.
+See instructions below ("Data Setup") on how to set up data.

 ### Degree-Based Grouping (DBG)